nashare/learn-Spanish-React/README.md

 ## Getting Started

 1. Visit [Learn Spanish Visually](https://learn-spanish-react-ts.vercel.app).
-2. Register for a new account or log in.
-Please register for a new account or log in.
+2. Please register for a new account or log in.
 For testing purposes, you may use the following credentials:
 * email: test@test.com
 * password: qweasdzxcQ1!